Reinekke Lengelle, PhD

 Clear instructions for all the above techniques, which learners are free to duplicate for their use in teaching, grief counseling, and therapy;

 PDF of all slides used in the presentation; and

 The Responsive Journal that, upon completion and return, confers 1 credit of Technique Module leading to Certification in Grief Therapy as Meaning Reconstruction or Certification in Art-Assisted Grief Therapy.

 Reinekke Lengelle, PhD is Assistant Professor Interdisciplinary Studies with the Faculty of Humanities and Social Sciences at Athabasca University in Canada.
 She is a researcher in the area of narrative career development, writing for personal development, and writing the self in bereavement.
 She designs and teaches both online and face to face.
 She has been teaching and developing this type of writing for 24 years and is also a researcher with The Hague University of Applied Sciences, The Netherlands.
 Lengelle began her career as a playwright, poet, author of non-fiction, and ran a small publishing house called Black Tulip Press.
 She is currently symposium co-editor with the British Journal of Guidance and Counselling and is part of an international group of scholars in the area of narrative and dialogical career guidance.
-Her forthcoming book to be published by Routledge is entitled Writing the Self in Bereavement: A Story of Love, Spousal Loss, and Resilience, an authoethnography of her experience as a widow reconstructing her life and her relationship to her husband, Frans, following his death.
+Her recent book published by Routledge is entitled Writing the Self in Bereavement: A Story of Love, Spousal Loss, and Resilience, an authoethnography of her experience as a widow reconstructing her life and her relationship to her husband, Frans, following his death.
 In it she sharpens and deepens the relevance of life writing, for not only giving voice to the emotional and relational nuances of grief, but also for learning the affirmative lessons of loss as our lives continue to evolve.